General Rules of E Bike Racing

 3. Disqualification: This is the most severe penalty, and can be imposed for serious racing infractions, such as intentionally blocking or obstructing other riders.

-Also Read General Rules of Stone Lift or Carry Sport
+Also Read General Rules of Triathlon

 Understanding these penalties will help you navigate the rules of e-bike racing and stay competitive.
 By being aware of the types of penalties, you can avoid them and focus on what matters most – the thrill of the ride.